Efficient presolving methods for the influence maximization problem

 According to their numerical results, their method is almost 700 times faster than the basic greedy algorithm of Kempe et al. \cite{Kempe2003}.
-Chen et al. \cite{HEP} proposed another algorithmic enhancement for the greedy algorithm which reduces the graph searching time on computing the marginal increment of a given individual.
+Chen et al. \cite{HEP} proposed another algorithmic enhancement for the greedy algorithm which reduces the graph searching time on computing \revv{the marginal gain (achieved by adding an individual into a seed set)}.
 Furthermore, they developed a much more efficient algorithm, called \emph{degree discount}, for the IMP under the ICM that nearly matches the performance of the greedy algorithm.
 The \emph{two-phase influence maximization} \cite{Tang2014} and the \emph{influence maximization via martingales} \cite{Tang2015} heuristic algorithms also deserve special attention.
 They can not only guarantee an approximation ratio of $(1-1/e)$, but also enable to solve large-scale IMPs in nearly linear time.
 We refer to \cite{Chen2010,Cheng2013,Galhotra2016,Kimura2006} for more greedy or heuristic algorithms for solving the IMP and \cite{Li2018} for a detailed comparison among different heuristic algorithms.